Duckling in samphire sounds like a dish you might get in a posh restaurant. But it is also something you might see near Battery Point.

-At this time of year both mallard ducklings and samphire are in abundance here.
-Many of the ducklings keep to the relative safety of the man-made lake just the other side of the sea wall but some of the seemingly more adventurous downy bundles can be seen trudging across the mud and venturing out for their first taste of salt water swimming.
+At this time of year both ducklings and samphire are in abundance here.
+Many ducklings keep to the relative safety of the man-made lake the other side of the sea wall.
+However the more adventurous downy bundles head off across the mud to get their first taste of the sea.

 These three were out wave riding with their mallard Mum.